 Advanced Sport and Exercise Sciences Concept Units II (20 credits) – You’ll build subject specialist knowledge by choosing concept units that most interest you.
 This module builds on Year 1 and prepares you for Specialist Topic units in Year 3.
 Units may include, for example, the biomechanics of exercise, motor control or skills acquisition.

 The focal point for year 3 is an independent capstone research project that you’ll carry out under the supervision of a field-leading academic.
 Here you will be able to select from a wide range of project types, enabling you to focus on a subject of specific interest, developing the skills required for your future career.

 Examples of previous projects are:

-Advanced skills – Students attend a series of compulsory and optional units designed to provide scaffolding and support for their capstone research experience.
-They will develop and utilise the research, employability and 4th Industrial Revolution skills required both for their capstone project and for the workplace.
-Students select the units which develop the key skills and attributes required for their individual capstone project and/or future employment.
-The assignments for this module provide further scaffolding and support for the creation of their capstone project.
+Advanced Skills (20 credits) – You’ll attend a series of compulsory and optional units designed to provide scaffolding and support for your capstone research experience.
+This will develop and utilise your research, employability and 4th Industrial Revolution skills required both for the capstone project and for the workplace.
+You’ll select the units which develop key skills and attributes required for your individual capstone project and/or future employment.
+The assignments for this module provide further scaffolding and support for the creation of your capstone project.

-Capstone research project – Students will design and undertake, either individually or as part of a team, an extended enquiry-based project in an area or topic relevant to sport and exercise sciences.
+Capstone Research Project (40 credits) – You’ll design and undertake, either individually or as part of a team, an extended enquiry-based project in an area or topic relevant to the biomedical sciences.
 This project could be one of many formats including scientific research, public engagement, grand challenges report, or the development of educational resources.
-Students will apply knowledge and skills gained in earlier years of their programme, acquire new knowledge and understanding, and develop new research and employability skills.
-On completion, they will communicate the outcomes or outputs of their project in different ways to a variety of audiences.
+This will allow you to apply new knowledge and skills gained in earlier years of the programme, acquire new understanding, and develop new research and employability skills.
+You’ll communicate the outcomes or outputs of your project in different ways to a variety of audiences.
 Students may choose the capstone project or format of interest to them, being mentored by one of the leading academics in that field of study.